machal/cssmine-content/content/css3-multiple-backgrounds.md

 How to layer multiple images or colors in one element?

-In fact, multiple backgrounds are not a CSS property - just a new way of using the existing `background` property.
+In fact, multiple backgrounds are not a CSS property, just a new way of using the existing `background` property.

 And what is the syntax?
 Simply divide the layer using a comma: